26prajval98/bilingual-translator/README.md

 # kannada-rocks
-Detecting context of english words in kannada
+Detecting context of english word in kannada sentence